microsoft/foldingdiff/README.md

 python ~/projects/foldingdiff/bin/sample.py -l sweep --device cuda:3
 ```

 This will run the trained model contained in the `models/cath_pretrained` folder and generate sequences of varying lengths.
+If you wish to load the test dataset and include test chains in the generated plots, use the option `--testcomparison`; note that this requires downloading the CATH dataset, see above.
 Not specifying a device will default to the first device `cuda:0`; use `--device cpu` to run on CPU (though this will be very slow).
 Running `sample.py` will create the following directory structure in the diretory where it is run:

 ```
 some_dir/